andrew/ultimate-awesome/README.md

 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-code-agents](https://github.com/euniai/awesome-code-agents) - A living collection of frontier research on code agents, from the code we build to the worlds we act in.
 - [awesome-ebpf-zh](https://github.com/eunomia-bpf/awesome-ebpf-zh) - 与 eBPF 相关的精选项目的中文清单 （自动翻译自
+- [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
 - [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.